Purchase the Day Trips Around Rochester book on Amazon

 November is a month of transition and reflection.
 The last whispers of fall blend seamlessly with the early murmurs of the holiday season, creating a vibrant and festive atmosphere.
 As the month begins, enjoy the final moments of autumn’s beauty, then watch the world transform, with homes and streets twinkling in festive lights and holiday decorations.

-Kick off the holiday season with Holidays at the George Eastman Museum, Lights on the Lake, Dickens Christmas, and various local markets and bazaars to support community businesses, which continue through December.
+Kick off the holiday season with Holidays at the George Eastman Museum, Lights on the Lake, Dickens Christmas, and various local markets and bazaars, which support community businesses and continue through December.

 Nov 11: Canandaigua Treaty Day Celebration.
 The Canandaigua Treaty, signed on November 11, 1794, established peace and friendship between the United States of America and the Six Nations of the Haudenosaunee Confederacy.
-This event is a unique opportunity to witness the past and present coming together and remind us of the treaty’s significance and the bond it has created between the two nations.
+This event presents a unique opportunity to witness the past and present coming together, reminding us of the treaty’s significance and the bond it has created between the two nations.
 Ontario County Courthouse, 27 N. Main Street, ganondagan.org

 Explore